-164 Third parties are also able to participate in market investigations for designating gatekeepers as they may receive a request for information under Art.
+&lt;sup>164 Third parties are also able to participate in market investigations for designating gatekeepers as they may receive a request for information under Art.
 21 DMA.
 We do not deal with designation in this paper.

-165 Case C-132/19 P, Groupe Canal+ v Commission, EU:C:2020:1007.
+&lt;sup>165 Case C-132/19 P, Groupe Canal+ v Commission, EU:C:2020:1007.

-166 Art.
+$^{\rm 166}$ Art.
 29(4) DMA: the Commission may consult third parties.

-167 Case T-260/94, Air Inter v Commission, EU:T:1997:89.
+&lt;sup>167 Case T-260/94, Air Inter v Commission, EU:T:1997:89.

-the DMA.
-It is important, for example, that third parties should normally exhaust the dispute resolution processes that we envisage will be part of the structured dialogue between the gatekeeper and third parties before they complain to the Commission.
+resolution processes that we envisage will be part of the structured dialogue between the gatekeeper and third parties before they complain to the Commission.
 However, this should be without prejudice to the business user bypassing or exiting that process and explaining to the Commission or a national authority why the gatekeeper's internal dispute resolution system is insufficient.
 It is also important that both parties engage properly in the structured dialogue (and in the dispute resolution process offered by the gatekeeper) rather than engaging in strategic behaviour that is intended to produce a particular regulatory outcome (including delaying implementation).